Skip to main content

 Send the example query

 The example counts User nodes.
-Try --compact to print on one line, or --warm to populate caches without printing a response.
+Try --compact to print on one line, or --warm to populate the standalone process caches while returning the normal response.

 Default local storage is in-memory. helix stop or helix restart wipes in-memory data — keep your seed data in JSON request files so you can replay it, or use --disk for persistent local storage.